 Transient Stability Analysis

+This section details the setup and analysis of the transient stability the New England transmission system for planning studies.

 Base Case Generation Dispatch

-At both Peak and Light load levels, generators are modeled at highest gross (maximum) MW output at 00 F or higher.
+At both Peak and Light Load levels, generators are modeled at their NRC Winter value which is the highest gross (maximum) MW output at 00 F or higher.
 Generators are generally dispatched either “full-on” at maximum capability, or “full-off.”
 If transmission transfers need to be adjusted, then the following is done:

 First, generators are re-dispatched by simulating them “full on” or “off”